kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 * Current UI is not adequate: Users shouldn’t have to code in order to run batch analysis.
 Also it’s difficult to do so, even for those familiar with KBase code (have to find object names)
 * Dependency on [KBParallel](https://github.com/kbaseapps/KBParallel): any changes to KBParallel could affect KB Batch and subsequently all other apps.
-* Queue deadlocking: users have a max of 10 slots in the queue, with the current implementation one is taken up just to manage the jobs.
-Could lead to deadlock scenarios
+* Queue deadlocking: users have a max of 10 slots in the queue, with the current implementation one management job is created to manage the jobs that it submits.
+This could lead to deadlock scenarios, as there can be 10 management jobs waiting to submit computation jobs, but they cannot, as there all slots are being used up.
 * KBP can spawn other KBP jobs.
 Batch jobs can spawn other batch jobs.
 * Missing the ability to be able to run, manage (cancel) and track jobs and their subjobs along with the ability to specify resources differently between the main and sub jobs
 * No good way to test and hard to benchmark or measure performance